jackrobertscott/nuggets/README.md

 ### `<Layer />`

 The layer element prepares the browser window for a new level components.
-It fills the entire screen and acts similar layers which are use in design tools.
+It covers the entire screen and is perfect for using with modals.
+The `<Layer />` component is similar to a "layer" used in design tools.

 ```tsx
 import { Layer } from 'nuggets';